JohannesBuchner/APEMoST/doc/others.rst

 	An example of a model with three parameters (A, B, F) is "y(t) = A*sin(F*t + B)".
 It describes the relation between y and t.*

-	*Assume now you can specify how likely it is that the real observation data has been observed by this data.
+	*Assume now you can specify how likely it is that the real observation data has been observed under this model.
 	This is called the likelihood function p(D|M, I).
 Now we would need to evaluate this function everywhere in parameter space, which is simply unfeasible.
 We would need a method that evaluates there more densely, where the value is high.
 This is where Markov Chain Monte Carlo comes in (Metropolis algorithm, proposal distribution).